swiftlang/swift/docs/weak.rst

-**Abstract:** This paper discusses the general concept of weak references, including various designs in other languages, and proposes a new core language feature and a more sophisticated runtime support feature which can be exploited in the standard library.
+**Abstract:** This paper discusses the general concept of weak references, including various designs in other languages, and proposes several new core language features and a more sophisticated runtime support feature which can be exploited in the standard library.

 Reference Graphs
 ================